abdul-rasool/MFOS/README.md

 ## Implementation of MFOS for DNA codes

 1. After the MFOS assessments, train this algorithm in Magma software with GC-content, no-runlength, and Hamming distance DNA coding constraints for C<sup>GC, NL</sup>(*n,W,d*) constraints.
-The software will generate *.cod* files with all possible DNA codes.
+The software will generate *.cod* files with lower bounds of all possible DNA codes.
 2. Similarly, run again the MFOS algorithm in Magma with GC-content, no-runlength, Hamming distance, and RC constraints for C<sup>GC, NL, RC</sup>(*n,W,d*) constraints.

    - The results received in *.cod* files have been summarized in Tables 6 and 7 of a manuscript (under review)).